December 3, 2025 (3mo ago) — last updated January 31, 2026 (1mo ago)

 ← Back to blog

-Cover Image for OOP vs Functional A Modern Developer's Guide
+Cover Image for OOP vs Functional Programming: Modern Developer's Guide

 Explore the OOP vs functional programming debate and learn when to use each approach.
 Practical TypeScript examples, a decision checklist, hybrid patterns, and citations help you pick the right path for modern web apps.